danfuzz/samizdat/doc/language-guide/03-functions.md

 Briefly, parser functions work very similar to generators.
 The majore differences are:

-* Parser functions are `Callable` functions (and not values that bind other methods).
+* Parser functions are `Function` values (and not values that bind other methods).

 * Parser functions take two or more arguments, in this order: